 Akshay Rao, this year’s winner of £10,000 investment, said: “Slate2Learn is thrilled to be one of the winners of the Cambridge Enterprise Postdoc Business Plan Competition.
 This gives us a tremendous boost and will help take Slate2learn to the next level.”

-The competition will open again for entries in May 2018.Tags: entrepreneurial postdocs of cambridge, entrepreneurs, EPOC, grand finale, pitches, postdoc business plan competition, postdocs, winners
+The competition will open again for entries in May 2018.Tags: Akshay Rao, entrepreneurial postdocs of cambridge, entrepreneurs, EPOC, Hanbin Ma, postdoc business plan competition, postdocs, Slate2Learn